urschrei/nbsapi/README.md

 ## Database
 We're using SQLAlchemy and [alembic](https://alembic.sqlalchemy.org/en/latest/).

+1. You'll need a Postgres database named `nbsapi`, with a user and password both set as `nbsapi`.
+2. Ensure that the `.env` file reflects your database settings.
+3. Ensure that PostGIS is installed _for your database_: in a SQL console: `CREATE EXTENSION postgis;`
-You'll need a Postgres database named `nbsapi`, with a user and password both set as `nbsapi`.
-Once that's set up, run `uv run alembic upgrade head` to migrate to the current state of the DB.
-Ensure that PostGIS is installed: in a SQL console: `CREATE EXTENSION postgis;`
+4. Once that's set up, run `uv run alembic upgrade head` to migrate to the current state of the DB.

 To run a migration: